Williscool13/WillEngineV2/README.md

 ### assert(m_init) failed in `VulkanBootstrap.h in Line 132`

-This error is often caused by vkb failing to find a suitable GPU to use.
+This error is typically caused by vkb failing to find a suitable GPU to use.
 It could be that your GPUs do not support Vulkan 1.3 or the use of some vulkan extensions (in this case Descriptor Buffers).
 You can verify this by checking what extensions your GPU supports at https://vulkan.gpuinfo.org/.

 Unfortunately there isn't much that can be done if you get this error.

-### mklink "You do not have sufficient privilege to perform this operation"

-If `mklink` fails, ensure that:

-- You are running Command Prompt as an **Administrator**.
-- Your user account has the necessary permissions to create symlinks.

 ### shaderc link errors

 - Use `git lfs pull` after cloning to ensure large files are correctly downloaded.
-Specifically shaderc_combinedd.lib and shaderc_combined.lib
+For this project, shaderc is precompiled and the binaries are stored in Git LFS.

 ## Contact Me